ChainSafe/engineering-handbook/docs/2_development/2_tech-stack/typescript.md

 Feel free to extend this flow with nightly/alpha/beta releases.
 :::

+#### Reverting

+In case of npm publish fails for whatever reason, release-please won't allow you to try to re-run the Github action.
+Instead,
+you should open the "revert" Pull Request either using Github or the local git client.

+Before merging it, make sure, you have deleted the git tag and GitHub release upstream.

 ### Dependabot

 Dependabot updates may or may not conform to our semantic rules.
-Following configuration should ensure this happens:
+The following configuration should ensure this happens:

 ```yaml title=".github/.dependabot.yaml"
 version: 2